adfinis/adsy-trainings/Docker_Workshop/2002_dockerfile/modul_dockerfile_2002_01_slides.md

 CMD ["bash"]
 ```

+## Docker build command

+Build an image from a Dockerfile in a directory

+    docker build -t imagename:tag .

+**Best Practice:** Always specify a name and tag when building an image

 ## Docker build context

 **All** files in the directory where the Dockerfile resides are sent to the Docker daemon as the **build context**